getsolus/help-center-docs/docs/packaging/packaging-practices.md

 ### The utils subpackage

-This is not an automatic subpackage, you must use `patterns` to utilise it.
+This is not an automatic subpackage, you must use `patterns` to utilize it.
 It is provided for instances that it may not be suitable to have binaries present, i.e. for a library package.

 ## Maintenance